KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

 tools' interactive modes add their menu items to those tools' menus.

-To use a `TOOL_MENU` in a top level tool, simply add one as a member and initialise it with a reference to the tools at construction time:
+To use a `TOOL_MENU` in a top level tool, simply add one as a member and initialize it with a reference to the tools at construction time:

     TOOL_NAME: public PCB_TOOL
     {